angarsky/diveintopython/learn/variables_and_types/string-operations.md

 print(result) # Output: Hello World
 ```

 In the example above, we have created two string variables `str1` and `str2` containing the strings "Hello" and "World" respectively.
 We then use the `+` operator to add one string to another, along with a space character, to create a single string result.
-Finally, we print the value of result to the console, which outputs "Hello World".
+Finally, we print the result of adding to the console, which outputs "Hello World".

 ## String Length